neverfap-deluxe/nfd-api/content/practices/EDIT--AOA--P--blind-attention.md

 There's nothing scary, nor mystic about it.

-{{< hr3 "It's really as simple as practicing these exercises on a consistent basis, in order to develop the skill." >}}
+{{< hr3 "It really is as simple as practicing these exercises on a consistent basis, in order to develop the skill of focus." >}}

-Once you understand this, then it helps you realise not only that we are in full-control over our attention.
+Once you understand this, then it helps you realise not only that we have full-control over our attention.

-However that we can develop these simple understands by changing the way we think about feel about reality.
+However that we can develop these simple understandings by changing the way we think about reality.

 It really is that simple.